 Dealing credit report errors, such as unauthorized inquiries, is something you can handle on your own.
 But, analyzing credit reports, identifying errors, disputing them with credit bureaus, communicating with lenders, and following up can quickly become overwhelming.

 Legitimate credit repair companies, like AMERICA CREDIT CARE, can assist you with this process.
-Our experts can help address negative items on your credit report, including incorrect inquiries.
-We also guide you on how to improve your credit fast.
+Our experts can help address negative items on your credit report, including incorrect hard inquiries.
+We also guide you on how to improve your credit fast and maintain a good score.

 We have many years of experience in evaluating credit and guiding consumers to assert their legal rights.
 We do it every day!
 We guarantee honesty and dependability, virtues which most people seem to have forgotten.